PowerShell/DscResources/CONTRIBUTING.md

 Creating a working branch separate from the default dev branch will allow you to create other working branches off of dev later while your original working branch is still open for code reviews.
 Limiting your current working branch to a single issue will also both streamline the code review and reduce the possibility of merge conflicts.

-The git guide to branching is available [here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
+The Git guide to branching is available [here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).

 ### Make Code Changes
 When writing code for any of the modules in the DSC Resource Kit, please follow the DSC Resource Kit [Style Guidelines](StyleGuidelines.md) and [Best Practices](BestPractices.md).